Friday, January 10, 2020

 September had a trip to DC for another training class and visiting family.
 I didn't blog about it because it's just another place I've called home.
-I don't generally see new things there that I think to share on a public blog.
+I don't generally see new things there that I think are worthy to share on a public blog.

 November had a quick 3 day weekend bus trip to Vilnius, which is the capital of our southern neighbor Lithuania.
 I prefer the old towns in Riga and Tallinn as a tourist, but Vilnius is still worth a visit and might be a good place to live too.

 Wow, it's fun to look back at the year!
-Now I'm ready for what we've planned for the next few months to continue the winter escape even though this winter has turned out to be rather mild for Latvia.
+Now I'm ready for what we've planned for the next few months to continue the winter escape, even though this winter has turned out to be rather mild for Latvia.
 Regardless, we're going to have some more short vacations shortly.
 Stay tuned!